rilhia/omni-endo-ai-mcp/README.md

 * **No Middle Man:** your Glooko username and password never leave your machine.
 They are sent directly from your local Docker container to Glooko's servers.
 No third-party server ever sees them.
 * **It runs on your computer:** the server, the database, and the analysis tools all run locally in Docker.
-* **You choose the AI:** connect it to Claude Desktop, or to a local model through Open WebUI.
+* **You choose the AI:** connect it to Claude Desktop, to Google Gemini via Open WebUI, or to a local model through Open WebUI.
 With a local model, your data never leaves your machine at all.

 > [!IMPORTANT]
-> If you use a cloud AI assistant, most providers have a setting that allows them to "train" on your conversations.
+> If you use a cloud AI assistant (Claude, Gemini), most providers have a setting that allows them to "train" on your conversations.
 Before discussing your clinical data, consider turning off chat history / model training in that assistant's privacy settings, so your medical history stays private.

 > [!TIP]
 > Want to try it before connecting your own account?
 This repository ships with a small **example database** of real data so you can explore everything offline, with no Glooko login at all.
 See **"Try it with the example data"** below.